joelnewcomer/belton/wp-content/plugins/ajax-load-more/README.txt

 * FIX - Fixed issue with `alm-listing` container causing an error with the Comments addon.
 * FIX - Added fix for `destroy_after` not triggered button `.done` class.
 * Fix - Various JS other fixes and UX improvements.

-= 4.2.0.1 - January 16, 2019 =
-* FIX - Removed duplicate `transition_container_classes` when using Paging add-on.
-* FIX - Fixed issue with `alm-listing` container causing an error with the Comments addon.

-= 4.2.0 - January 15, 2019 =
-* UPGRADE NOTICE - If you also are using the Previous Post add-on you must also update that plugin.
-* NEW - Added new render function `alm_render` for displaying ALM without a shortcode.
-* UPDATE - Started updating core JS to remove jQuery functions.
-Hopefully sooner than later jQuery will no longer be a dependancy.
-* UPDATE - Updated default `scroll_distance` to 100 from 150.
-* UPDATE - Various admin UI/UX updates.
-* UPDATE - Various bug fixes.

-= 4.1.0 - December 6, 2018 =
-* NEW - Added initial support for nesting Ajax Load More instances.
-Users can now run Ajax Load More inside of another instance of Ajax Load More.
-For example, using Next Page add-on functionality inside of Previous Post content(Single posts). `[ajax_load_more nested="true"]`.
-Note: This is new functionality as should be used with caution as it has not fully been tested through every possible situation.
-Nested ALM Filters are not currently supported.
-* NEW - Added new plugin uninstall script and settings for removing all Ajax Load More data on plugin removal/deletion.
-* FIX - Fixed issue where filtering would stall when zero results were returned in an Ajax query.
-* FIX - Added bug fix for Shortcode Builder throwing a JS error when tags and/or categories are empty.

 = 4.0 - November 5, 2018 =